Close

 Overview

-If you’re planning to stay in the military for several years, or even become a lifer, you’ll need to know about military jobs and some ways you can advance in the military, including through education.
+If you’re planning to stay in the military for several years or make it a career, it’s important to understand military jobs and ways to advance, including through education.

 Learn at your own pace